Advanced Topics in Software Engineering: Machine Learning for Software Engineering - CS846 Sec 001, Fall 2024 (Term 1249) #

 The course will contain a mix of paper discussions and lectures.
 During the first half of each class, we will discuss 1~2 papers from the reading list; each paper discussion will be led by two students.
 During the second half, I will give a lecture, usually in the form of coding demos, on the topic of the week.

 The course also includes a project.
-Students should work in teams of 2~4 (larger teams will receive higher expectations).
+Students should work in teams of 2~4 (larger teams will receive higher expectations; team of 1 is possible only if the project is the one that you are actively working on, e.g., towards your thesis).
 Each team is expected to conduct a research project in the area of ML4SE and complete a short-paper-level report at the end of the term.
 For examples of how this level of research projects should look like, please refer to SE conferences’ tool/data tracks (e.g., in MSR'24), mining challenges (e.g., in MSR'24), student research competitions (e.g., in ICSE'24), or new idea tracks (e.g., in ICSE'24).

 Contact #